 A year ago, Leonard’s public profile grew when—at the urging of his son, who’d read an interview in which Madonna questioned whether her longtime collaborator was on Instagram—he joined the social media app.
 Fans of the Queen of Pop flocked to his account, and soon Leonard was performing a sold-out show at Joe’s Pub in New York, playing instrumental versions of the songs he wrote with Madonna for fans of his that he didn’t know existed a year earlier.

 “For the first time ever I’m investigating my old work and seeing if I can bring something to the fans who are obviously very loyal to it,” Leonard told me over the phone during a break from recording in his Los Angeles studio.
-In October, Leonard took a hiatus from his newfound Instagram fame to start work on a new album, his first in over 20 years.
+In October, Leonard took a hiatus from his newfound Instagram fame to start work on a new album, Bring the Circus Home, his first in over 20 years.
 The album, which he says will likely be released in two volumes, is composed of newly recorded versions of those famous Madonna songs, performed with some of the original musicians, including guitarist Bruce Gaitsch and bassist Guy Pratt.
-A Kickstarter campaign for the album will launch in the coming weeks.
+Read more about the Kickstarter campaign for the album here.

 I chatted with Leonard about the album, electronic music, the late Leonard Cohen, and, of course, his work with Madonna, including Ray of Light, which was released 20 years ago this week.

 Was it a surprise to learn that you’re, at the very least, a beloved figure among Madonna fans?

 It was a bit of a surprise.
 I certainly expected that people knew my name associated with her, but I didn’t realize that I was held in such high esteem by so many.
 A very pleasant surprise.

 Looking back at Ray of Light, 20 years later, how do you think it holds up?